Iordanis Pechlivanidis: Career

 Pechlivanidis comes from a family with a football heritage.
 His career began at the age of 8 in a local team (Romeo football team, coached by his father Panagiotis Pechlivanidis).
-He was team’s first scorer.
-At the age of 10 he was called by Komotini’s football youth academy.
-When he was 13 years old he received the fair play medal and the best player award, while playing for Komotini’s youth academy.
-In the age of 14 he was called by Skoda Xanthi, a Greek team playing in the First League (Super League).
-By the age of 17 he was playing for Skoda Xanthi junior team as a left full back.
+He was the team's first scorer.
+At age 10, he was called by Komotini's football youth academy.
+When he was 13 years old he received the fair play medal and the best player award, while playing for Komotini's youth academy.
+At age 14, he was called by Skoda Xanthi, a Greek team playing in the First League (Super League).
+By age 17, he was playing for Skoda Xanthi junior team as a left full back.

-Meanwhile he was called to join the National Junior and U21 football team.
+Meanwhile, he was called to join the National Junior and U21 football team.
 At his 18 he signed his first professional contract with Skoda Xanthi.
 His first match as a professional player was against Iraklis for the Greek championship.
 During the same season he played also against Kerkyra.
 The same year (2004) he participated in two matches as a Skoda Xanthi player in the National Cup, against Levadiakos (scoring one goal) and Atromitos.

 Next year (2005) he was loaned to Thraki.
-During the 2005-2006 season he played for Kalamata F.C., while he was fulfilling his military obligations.
+During the 2005–06 season, he played for Kalamata F.C., while he was fulfilling his military obligations.
 In the first half of 2007-2008 he played for Thraki FC (Alexandroupoli) and in the second half he played for Olympiakos Volou.
-In the first half of 2008-2009 he played for Aiolikos and in the second half for Echinos Sport (Xanthi).
-In 2009-2010 season he played for the team Anagennisi Giannitsa In 2010, he joined Anagennisi Epanomi in Football League 2 (Greece).
+For the first half of te 2008–09 season, he played for Aiolikos and in the second half for Echinos Sport (Xanthi).
+In the 2009–10 season he played for the team Anagennisi Giannitsa In 2010, he joined Anagennisi Epanomi in Football League 2 (Greece).